JorisPaarde/ICanBan/README.md

 1. [Figma:](https://figma.com/)
     - Figma was used to create the website design and prototype.
 1. [TinyPNG](https://tinypng.com/)
-    - TinyPNG was used to compress all images to ensure faster load times.
+    - TinyPNG was used to compress images to ensure faster load times.
 1. [Browserstack](https://live.browserstack.com/)
     - To test the site on a variety of devices and browsers.